Interval Training - HIIT or Miss?

 With that said, the focus of this article will be not why, as we have already heard the why over and over, but how.
 How do I actually perform HIIT?
 To begin we need to understand exactly what interval training is?
 In the simplest sense, interval training is nothing more than a method of exercise that uses alternating periods of work and rest.
 The complicated part of interval training may be figuring out how to use it.
 How much work do I do?
 How hard should I do it?
 How long should I rest before I do it again?

 A second study by Tabata et al. (1996) that has become known as the Tabata study again shows the extreme benefits of interval training.
-Tabata compared moderate intensity endurance training at about 70 percent of VO2 max to high intensity intervals done at 170 percent of VO2 max.
+Tabata compared moderate intensity endurance training at about 70% of VO2 max to high-intensity intervals done at 170% of VO2 max.
 Tabata used a unique protocol of 20 seconds work to 10 seconds rest done in seven to eight bouts.
-This was basically a series of 20 second intervals performed during a four-minute span.
+This was basically a series of 20-second intervals performed during a four-minute span.
 Again, the results were nothing short of amazing.
-The 20/10 protocl improved the VO2 max and the anaerobic capabilities more than the steady state program.
+The 20/10 protocol improved the VO2 max and the anaerobic capabilities more than the steady state program.

 Let us look at the maths.
 Swain states that a 136-pound person walking will burn 50 calories/mile and proportionally more as the subject's weight increases.
-In other words, a 163-pound person would weigh 20 percent more and, as a result, burn 20 percent more calories.
-This means that expenditure goes from 50 to 60 calories, also a 20 percent increase.
+In other words, a 163-pound person would weigh 20% more and, as a result, burn 20% more calories.
+This means that expenditure goes from 50 to 60 calories, also a 20% increase.
 Swain goes on to state that running at seven mph burns twice as many calories as walking at four mph.
 This means a runner would burn 100 calories in roughly eight and one half 8.5 minutes or about 11 calories a minute.
 The walker at four miles per hour would burn 50 calories in 15 minutes (the time it would take to walk a mile at four MPH).
 That is less than four calories per minute of exercise.
-Please understand that this is less a testament for running and more a testament for high intensity work versus low intensity work.
+Please understand that this is less a testament for running and more a testament for high-intensity work versus low-intensity work.
 More intensity equals greater expenditure per minute.

 Interval Training Methods